Best 4x4 electric cars to buy in 2024

 If money is no object when buying your four-wheel drive electric car, nothing can match the incredible Porsche Taycan Cross Turismo.

-The Cross Turismo provides greater practicality than the regular Taycan saloon, giving passengers more head room, along with a larger boot.
+The Cross Turismo provides greater practicality than the regular Taycan saloon, giving passengers more head room, along with a larger boot, and you also get raised ride height and air suspension - which keeps the ride comfortable and helps with slightly better ground clearance.

 Our pick: Dual Motor Long Range